AngeloGalav/MachineLearningNotes/2022-11-18 - Evaluation of a clustering algorithm, Hierarchical clustering, Density based clustering.md

 Requirements for a clustering quality score
 - values are in a _standard range_, e.g. -1, 1
 - _increases with the separation_ between clusters.
+	- The higher the silhouette score, the more the clusters are well separated: it can be used as a QM for clustering technique.
 - _decreases for clusters with low cohesion_, or, in other words, with _high sparsity_.

 The silhouette score is an _index_, meaning that _it does not have a measure_.